kevinchannon/wite/README.md

 ## Core
 ### WITE_DEFAULT_UUID_FMT
 Sets the default format for IO of UUIDs.
 Set to one of 'D', 'd', 'N', 'n', 'B', 'b', 'P', 'p', 'X' or 'x'.
+### WITE_DEFAULT_ID_TYPE
+Sets the default type that will be used when `wite::id` types are created without specifying a type for the ID value itself.

 ## IO
 ### `WITE_USER_DEFINED_BYTE_TYPE_`